reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 ## `createReducer`

-The default way of calling `createReducer` would be with a map object, like this:
+The default way of calling `createReducer` would be with a "lookup table" / "map object", like this:

 ```typescript
 createReducer(0, {